Chile Cuts Fuel Prices a Fourth Week. Most of March Still Bites

 He set out the arithmetic plainly.
 If Brent settles nearer seventy-eight dollars rather than seventy, the run of weekly reductions would come under pressure.

 There is a second qualification worth understanding.
-ENAP states in every report that it neither fixes nor regulates pump prices, which distributors set independently in an open market.
+ENAP states in every report that it neither fixes nor regulates pump prices, which distributors set on their own in an open market.

 So the figure on the board may not match the figure in the report.
 What ENAP publishes is the direction and the size of the wholesale move, and the forecourts follow it at their own pace.